 South of town, Edna Valley is home to many top wineries, such as Tolosa, Baileyana, Chamisal—the very first SIP-certified winery—and another sustainability-minded operation, Wolff Vineyards, where the underground PVC irrigation system is saves at least 30 percent of water originally used.
 The average distance of Edna Valley vineyards to the ocean is just five miles, bringing mild days and cool evenings that help Chardonnay and Pinot Noir reach their maximum potential.
 A varied soil profile adds character and complexity too.

-To extend your wine-country travels, continue about 30 miles northeast to the Paso Robles region.
+To extend your wine country travels, continue about 30 miles northeast to the Paso Robles region.
 Here, more than 200 wineries ranging from family-owned boutiques to well-known labels such as J. Lohr welcome visitors to sip and swirl award-winning vintages.
 Paso Robles’ warmer inland climate lends itself to Bordeaux, Rhône and Zinfandel grapes, which vintners use in innovative blends, as well as traditional vintages.
+One standout destination here is Ancient Peaks, in Santa Margarita, where in addition to tasting award-winning wines visitors can also hurtle across six epic zip lines, take part in foraging and wildlife tours, and book a guided horseback trail ride that will take you through the winery’s diverse terrain.
 Right next to Paso Robles, though cooler and wetter, is the York Mountain AVA, and home to such vintners as Epoch Estate Wine and Lago Giuseppe Winery.